chunhodong/property-breaker/README.md

               value: 3001

 ```

-If you want to block other property values besides spring.hibernate.ddl-auto, you can block it.
+If you want to block other property values besides spring.jpa.hibernate.ddl-auto, you can do it.

 ## Effect of use
 A property-breaker prevents unexpected side effects.